trento-project/docs/guides/manual-installation.md

 Configure trento using the `/etc/trento/agent.yaml` file and make sure to use `https` for the `server-url` parameter.
 Refer to https://documentation.suse.com/sles-sap/trento/html/SLES-SAP-trento/index.html#sec-trento-installing-trentoagent for more details.

-Additionally providing the correct RabbitMQ user data and the correct vhost for facts-service-url is essential.
+Additionally, providing the correct RabbitMQ user data and the correct vhost for facts-service-url is essential.

 Example: `facts-service-url: amqp://trento_user:trento_user_password@trento.example.com:5672/vhost
 `